doecode/server/src/main/java/gov/osti/services/UserServices.md

 `POST /doecodeapi/services/user/register`

-Request new user registration for an account on DOECode.
+Request new user registration for an account on DOE CODE.
 JSON included in the POST body should contain the account email, a requested password, first and last name, and the confirmation of the same password.
 If the account is for a contractor, a valid DOE contract number is also required for user registration.

 > Request:
 ```